Before commencing any course of study in the wonderful

 Balancingtouch Practitioners shall, at all times, conduct their professional lives with the decency and dignity of becoming a public servant and pledge that they will try to place service before self-gain.

-Our Practitioners will, under no circumstances, infringe the code of morality, committing to their profession and committing no breach of conduct which will bring grief or embarrassment upon themselves, society or their fellow practitioners.
+Our practitioners will, under no circumstances, infringe the code of morality, commit to their profession, and commit no breach of conduct that will bring grief or embarrassment upon themselves, society, or their fellow practitioners.

 Practitioners shall confine their services to within recognised spheres of their profession and shall not offer nor promise cures for specific conditions.